 ‘Ladies’ two-piece bathing suit […] made from good quality blue cotton fabric, with sailor collar, blouse effect, with the collar and skirt trimmed with white braid.’
 (Sears, Roebuck and Company, 1900s)

-The belt is stitched down at the back and is closed with one button at the front.
-The description of a 1904 bathing suit says: ‘The girdle holds the suit well in place while it gives perfect freedom to the body in swimming.’
+‘The girdle holds the suit well in place while it gives perfect freedom to the body in swimming.’
+(Bathing Suit, 1904)

 ‘Sailor collars have been and always will be just the right thing for the water.
 Even they vary slightly in style.
 One may be fastened snugly at the throat and be absolutely guiltless of ornamentation, while the next one may be V-shaped and a mass of applique work.
 Again it may be square or it may be circular; it may fasten over a vest and again it may be the only trimming the suit boasts of.’
 (San Francisco Call, 1902)

-Edwardian bathing costumes were either made with the blouse and drawers in one part and a button-on skirt, or the blouse and skirt in one part and separate drawers.
-My bathing costume is like a knee-lenght dress with the blouse and skirt in one part.
+Edwardian bathing costumes were either made with the blouse and drawers in one part and a button-on skirt like this antique 1905 bathing suit at the MET museum, or the blouse and skirt in one part and separate drawers.
+My bathing costume is like a knee-length dress with the blouse and skirt in one part.

 ‘And speaking of skirts, whatever else you do, do not have them that ungainly, wretched length that makes of the prettiest girl a fright.
 Have it short – the shorter the better.
 Never below the knees, for then it loses that something which smart folks call chic.’
 (San Francisco Call, 1902)

-In the Edwardian era, bathing corsets were sometimes worn under the bathing dress (picture of 1902 bathing corset).
-But I’m not wearing one here.
+In the Edwardian era, bathing corsets were sometimes worn under bathing suits.
+Here at the MET museum is an antique ca. 1902 bathing corset.

 ‘After they [the bathing suits] are wet they cling and stick as closely as possible and the young lady who has not the figure of Venus feels rather shy at displaying all her defects so openly.’
 (San Francisco Call, 1902)

-In the 1900s, legs were never bare while bathing, but were always covered with stockings, usually dark wool stockings.
-I’m wearing black cotton stockings.
+Legs were also never bare while bathing in the 1900s.
+Women wore stockings, usually dark wool stockings.
+Here I’m wearing black cotton stockings.

 You did a wonderful job of recreating this piece!